 “… that it is ‘natural’ for different population groups to have different expectations of life.
 In apartheid South Africa, that was the rationale for differentiating everything according to race, from materials for housing to standards of education and healthcare.
 Globally, it is now the rationalization used to defend the differential between Europe and Africa in funding for everything from peace keeping to humanitarian assistance ($ 1.23 a day for European refugees 11 cents a day for African refugees.”

-The gradations of privilege according to group are closely linked to the possibility of crossing barriers from the “homelands”, to the more privileged, geographical areas.
-Like South Africa apartheid’s influx control, the immigration barriers of developed countries do not succeed in stopping the flow despite raising the costs of enforcement.
+The gradations of privilege according to group correlates tightly to the possibility of crossing barriers from the “homelands”, to the more privileged, geographical areas.
+Like South Africa apartheid’s influx control, the immigration barriers of self-styled ‘developed countries’ do not succeed in stopping the flow of people despite raising the costs of enforcement.
+But requires necropolitical policing.

-Apartheid is sometimes seen as one of the world’s greatest evils.
+Apartheid is sometimes considered to be one of the world’s greatest evils.
 However, we need to remember it, so that we do not relieve its horrors.
 We need to remember its lessons.
+We need to continue to fight apartheid wherever it appears.
+Our job is not done.
 Sometimes the smallest things makes the biggest changes.
 Legal does not always mean right.
 The passage of a law does not mean the inherent rights/protections are just; the repeal of an unjust law is not a magic wand to remove years of injustice.
-It is people that can bring about change.
+It is the people that bring about change.
+Change must begin at the grassroots and go back to the grassroots.
 Ultimately, power belongs to the people.
-It is people who ensure that injustice does not persist.
-For now, we stand side by side with history’s name-changing ghosts, their injustices still haunting us.
+It is the people who ensure that injustice does not persist.
+But for now, we stand side by side with history’s name-changing ghosts, their injustices still haunting us.
 Still.
+But.
+We move.